Ericsson/codechecker/docs/README.md

 or the UI code is changed.
 If you wouldn't like to build the UI code you can set the `BUILD_UI_DIST` environment variable to `NO` before the package build:
 `BUILD_UI_DIST=NO make package`.
+- Use `make standalone_package` instead of `make package` to avoid manually activating the environment before running CodeChecker.

 ### Upgrading environment after system or Python upgrade